Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 What Are Building Control Fees and Other Associated Costs?

 Building Control charges are usually based on the estimated cost of your project.
-Typical fees include:
+You might also incur additional costs for structural engineer calculations, party wall awards, or surveys.

-Key Considerations for Homeowners Before Starting a Single-Storey Extension in Cardiff
+Key Considerations for Homeowners Before Starting a Single-Storey Extension

 A successful extension project balances technical compliance with good neighbourly relations and seamless aesthetic integration.